wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-use-pig-ssh.md

 <properties
-   pageTitle="Use Hadoop Pig with SSH on an HDInsight cluster | Windows Azure" description="Learn how connect to a Linux-based Hadoop cluster with SSH, and then use the Pig command to run Pig Latin statements interactively, or as a batch job." services="hdinsight" documentationCenter=""
+   pageTitle="Use Hadoop Pig with SSH on an HDInsight cluster | Azure" description="Learn how connect to a Linux-based Hadoop cluster with SSH, and then use the Pig command to run Pig Latin statements interactively, or as a batch job." services="hdinsight" documentationCenter=""